scipy-conference/scipy_proceedings/papers/martone_bacchio_pyrsb/pyrsb.rst

    each sparse block is labeled with its own format (the 'H' prefix indicating use of a shorter integer type);
    each block's effectively non-empty rectangle is shown, in colour;
    greener blocks have fewer nonzoeroes than average; rosier ones have more.
-   Blocks' rows and columns ranges are evidenced (respectively magenta and green) on the blocks' sides.
+   Blocks' rows and columns ranges are highlighted (respectively magenta and green) on the blocks' sides.
    Note that larger blocks (like ``"9/9"``) may have fewer nonzeroes than smaller ones (like ``"4/9"``).
    :label:`bayer02`